HIGH SCHOOL STUDENT CODE OF CONDUCT

-- School begins at 07h30.
+1. School begins at 7h30.
 All students are to be punctual each day.
 Punctuality at school functions is essential.

-Students who arrive at school after 07h30 must report to Reception for a late stamp.
+Students who arrive at school after 7h30 must report to Reception for a late stamp.
 It is compulsory to show the late stamp to their class educator.
-Students will attend a break detention on the day that they are late, failure to attend this detention will result in a demerit.
-Students will receive a demerit for every three times that they arrive late for school.
+Students will receive a detention and a demerit for every three times that they arrive late for school.

-- Parents must inform the school telephonically or via the School App, if their student is absent from school.
+1. Parents must inform the school telephonically or via the School App, if their child is absent from school.
 Students who are absent are requested

 days or more due to illness does require a Medical Certificate.

-- All students who miss an E-Day, Exam, Cycle Test or Assessment of any nature through illness are required to produce a Medical Certificate
+2. All students who miss an E-Day, Summative Assessment, Examination or an Assessment of any nature through illness are required to produce

 student must be met at reception by the authorised person and signed out.
 No student will be permitted to leave school unattended.